mworion/MountWizzard4/docs/source/install/mw4.rst

 Installing Procedure
 ====================

-When starting with the installation of MW4, python3.7.x or 3.8.x should be successful installed.
+When starting with the installation of MW4, python 3.6.x, 3.7.x or 3.8.x should be successful installed.
 To check, open a terminal (available on all platforms) and run the command

 .. code-block:: python